Kubernetes Terms: Pods, Containers, Nodes & Clusters

 All Pods share one important characteristic: they are impermanent in nature.
 This means that they can be created and destroyed as needed.
 Even when nodes fail, our applications continue to run and remain available.
 For example, if a worker node running four pods fails, Kubernetes will reschedule the lost pods and containers to run on healthy nodes.

-Now that we understand what Pods are, we need to understand what nodes are, because Pods run on nodes.
+Now that we understand what Pods are, we need to understand what nodes are because Pods run on nodes.

 Nodes

 Nodes are the physical or virtual machines that are used to run pods.
-In Kubernetes, there are two distinct types of nodes: master nodes and worker nodes.
+In Kubernetes, there are two distinct types of nodes: master and worker nodes.

 Master Node